-The GDPR restricts the transfer of personal data to third countries, which are not recognised as secure third countries with an adequate level of data protection, unless an individual's rights are protected by using methods such as EU Commission standard contractual clauses, binding corporate rules, or if one of a limited number of exceptions applies.
+The GDPR restricts the transfer of personal data to third countries that are not recognised as secure third countries with an adequate level of data protection unless an individual's rights are protected by using methods such as EU Commission standard contractual clauses, binding corporate rules, or if one of a limited number of exceptions applies.

 Further, where the transfer is between data controllers, such transfers also require a legal basis for the disclosure.

-Data controllers can only process personal data for legitimate purposes and for no longer than necessary to fulfil these purposes.
+Data controllers may only process personal data for legitimate purposes and for no longer than necessary to fulfil these purposes.

 Processing personal data digitally requires adequately secured IT systems in line with the GDPR's 'integrity and confidentiality' principle.

-In addition, the Danish Data Protection Authority (DPA)16 has set out special encryption requirements for data controllers when transmitting special categories of personal data and confidential personal data in emails via the internet.
+In addition, the Danish Data Protection Authority (DPA)22 has set out special encryption requirements for data controllers when transmitting special categories of personal data and confidential personal data in emails via the internet.